pitchmuc/aepp/docs/mapping.md

 Before importing the module, you would need to import the configuration file, or alternatively provide the information required for the API connection through the configure method. [see getting starting](./getting-started.md)

-To import the module you can use the import statement with the `flowservice` keyword.
+To import the module you can use the import statement with the `mapping` keyword.

 ```python
 import aepp